Give us a call. We are an expert team and we are happy to clear all your doubts.

-Kathmandu tour is one of the most popular sightseeing tour in Nepal.
-Kathmandu city is the capital city of Nepal and is considered as heart of Nepal.
+Kathmandu with Bhaktapur Tour is one of the most popular sightseeing tours consisting of Seven UNESCO World Heritage sites around Kathmandu Valley.
+Kathmandu is the capital city of Nepal and is considered as the heart of Nepal.
 Kathmandu valley the political, commercial, cultural hub of Nepal is framed for its natural beauty and historic and holistic places.
-Kathmandu valley contains three fabled cities, Kathmandu, Patan and Bhaktapur.
-Kathmandu city has an artistic exposition of graceful temples, elegant palaces, brick paved courtyards and giant streets.
+Kathmandu valley contains three fabled cities, Kathmandu, Patan, and Bhaktapur.
+Kathmandu city has an artistic exposition of graceful temples, elegant palaces, brick-paved courtyards, and giant streets.

-It is surrounded by green mountain walls above which tower mighty snowcapped peaks.
-Kathmandu city has the pilgrimage places for both Hindus and Buddhists.
-Bhaktapur is ancient city about 12km outside of Kathmandu city within the Kathmandu valley.
-Once one of the capitals of Nepal in the 15th century, today it’s Nepal’s third largest city and renown as being a city of culture, temples, and craft work.
+It is surrounded by green mountain walls above which tower mighty snowcapped peaks and holds the pilgrimage places for both Hindus and Buddhists.
+Bhaktapur is an ancient city about 12 km outside of Kathmandu city within the Kathmandu valley.
+Once one of the capitals of Nepal in the 15th century, today it’s Nepal’s third-largest city and renown as being a city of culture, temples, and craftwork.
 A trip to Nepal would not be complete without visiting this magnificent ancient city filled with many things to see and do.

 Nagarkot is a hilltop situated at an altitude of 2175 meters/7135 feet.
 It holds the reputation for Authentic Himalayan views including eight mountain ranges from Dhaulagiri on the east to Kanchenjunga to the west including Annapurna, Manaslu, Ganesh Himal, Langtang, Jugal, Rolwaling, Everest, and Number.
 It is considered as one of the best viewpoints for Everest’s view, one gets from just 32 Km outskirt of Kathmandu.